Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 ---

-** The next step is known to take quite a bit of time.** After starting it, you probably want to go do something else for a while (probably at least half an hour).
+**The next step is known to take quite a bit of time.** After starting it, you probably want to go do something else for a while (probably at least half an hour).

-** Alternatively, you might want to try to run the "Standalone render" installation from 2 sections down in parallel to the next command.
+**Alternatively**, you might want to try to run the "Standalone render" installation from 2 sections down in parallel to the next command.

 ```